MysteryBlokHed/iti-lot-simulator/README.md

 Since the cars leave at the proper time, the calculated lot size will be smaller than the default version.
 The RNG for this version can be skewed (`-s`) to somewhat replicate the distribution of the original probability method.

+### Event-Based Simulation

+One might notice that the simulation has a pretty substantial number of RNG calls.
+In particular, a random number is sampled every single tick to determine whether a car will arrive.
+Instead, we can just use a geometric distribution to pre-compute every arrival time for cars, and then skip time in our simulation when no events are happening.

+This method leads to the most significant performance gains compared to any other methods.

 ## Building